zigius/docs/content/docs/reference/pkg/kubernetes/autoscaling/v2beta2/horizontalpodautoscaler.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#hpascalingrules">HPAScaling<wbr>Rules<wbr>Args</a></span>
     </dt>
-    <dd>{{% md %}}scaleDown is scaling policy for scaling Down.
-If not set, the default value is to allow to scale down to minReplicas pods, with a 300 second stabilization window (i.e., the highest recommendation for the last 300sec is used).{{% /md %}}</dd>
+    <dd>scaleDown is scaling policy for scaling Down.
+If not set, the default value is to allow to scale down to minReplicas pods, with a 300 second stabilization window (i.e., the highest recommendation for the last 300sec is used).</dd>

     <dt class="property-optional"
             title="Optional">